i-VRESSE/haddock3-webapp/deploy/README.md

 Bartender web service with haddock3, lightdock, gdock executables.

-Image does contain cns executable, which is free non-profit users, see https://github.com/haddocking/haddock3/blob/main/DISCLAIMER.md.
+Image does contain cns executable, which is free for non-profit users, see https://github.com/haddocking/haddock3/blob/main/DISCLAIMER.md.

 This image can be used to run the